farithadnan/whatsup-blaster/README.md

 # Whatsup Blaster

-WhatsUp Blaster is an automation tool that allows you to send bulk WhatsApp messages and schedule them for later.
+WhatsUp Blaster is an automation tool that allows you to schedule WhatsApp messages to be sent at a later time.
 It supports sending text messages as well as media attachments.

 ---

  ## ⚠️ Disclaimer ⚠️

-**Use this tool at your own risk.** WhatsApp has strict policies regarding bulk messaging, and using this tool **may result in account suspension or banning.**
+**Use this tool at your own risk.** WhatsApp has strict policies regarding automated messaging, and using this tool **may result in account suspension or banning.**

 By using Whatsup Blaster, you agree that: